kyutai-labs/moshi/README.md

 ## Requirements

 You will need at least Python 3.10.
-For the rust backend, you will need a recent version of the [Rust toolchain](https://rustup.rs/).
+For using the rust backend, you will need a recent version of the [Rust toolchain](https://rustup.rs/).
 For specific requirements, please check the individual backends directories.
 You can install the PyTorch and MLX clients with the following: